jaeksoft/opensearchserver/examples/richFaces/README.txt

 http://www.open-search-server.com

 TO USE THIS APPLICATION :
-you will need to have external libraries referenced in application bluid path:
+you will need to have external libraries referenced in application build path:
  - commons-beanutils.jar
  - commons-codec-1.3.jar
  - commons-collections-3.2.jar